 1. We’re Just the Right Size.

 With a student-to-faculty ratio of 9:1 and an average class size of 12, you’ll work closely with professors and peers alike and have ample opportunities to get involved in activities both in and out of the classroom.

 2. An Education You Can Afford.

 We were ranked #44 in Best Value by U.S. News & World Report.
-Every Hollins student arriving in the fall of 2020 received a scholarship, with an average grant of over $34,000.
+Fall 2022 residential first-year students received an average of $35,614 in federal, state, and institutional grants and scholarships.

 3. Learn Outside the Classroom.

 Complete an internship — three out of four students do — or join the 57% who enjoy an international experience.
 You become part of a community that isn’t just for four years, it’s an alumnae network for life.